Hispanic population gains in rural counties spark South Dakota growth

 Huron’s school district enrollment is now just under 3,000, 58% of whom are minority or international students.
 Hispanic students make up 30% of the student body, and Karen students were named high school homecoming king and queen in 2022.

 One of the challenges was to make sure that new residents found not just employment but opportunities to become part of the community.
-That meant lobbying the South Dakota Legislature successfully for more state aid to fund English-language learner (ELL) programs by tying them to economic development, according to Nebelsick.
+That meant lobbying Pierre successfully for more state aid to fund English-language learner (ELL) programs by tying them to economic development, according to Nebelsick.

 When it became clear that there were elementary schools with mostly low-income or immigrant/refugee students, school officials proposed a $22 million bond measure for three new elementary schools that would put all kindergarten and first graders in the same building, with a separate school for second-third graders and fourth-fifth graders.